 Master of International Affairs (MIA)

 The Master of International Affairs program provides training for those interested in pursuing professional careers in international affairs and international management.
-For program requirements and curriculum, please refer to the “Graduate School of International Relations and Pacific Studies” description under the catalog listings of programs of instruction.
-Current campus undergraduate students are eligible to apply for the one-year Master of International Affairs (MIA).
+Current campus undergraduate students are eligible to apply for the one-year degree.
+For program requirements and curriculum, please refer to the “Graduate School of International Relations and Pacific Studies” in this catalog.

 Master of Pacific International Affairs (MPIA)

 The Master of Pacific International Affairs program provides training for those interested in pursuing professional careers in international affairs and international management with an emphasis on the countries of the Pacific Rim.
-For program requirements and curriculum, please refer to “Graduate School of International Relations and Pacific Studies” under the catalog listings of programs of instruction.
+For program requirements and curriculum, please refer to the “Graduate School of International Relations and Pacific Studies” in this catalog.

 Programs of Study